 From choosing the right gear to easily survive a layover to eight smart tips, we’ll touch on a little bit of everything you need to help pass the time—an extra phone battery, charger, and adapter can mean the difference between entertainment and hopeless boredom.
 Plus, find out everything you need to be comfortable if worse comes to worse, and you need to take a snooze at the airport.
 The video also dives into great tips on how to keep yourself safe, clean, and fed no matter how long your unexpected airport stay.
 The only thing worse than being stuck at the airport on a long layover is also being cold and hungry, or suddenly finding your bag missing.

 Even though you’re stuck in an airport, you don’t have to let those hours of travel purgatory go to waste.
-Next time you find yourself aching for a way to pass the time before your next flight, try one of these suggestions.
-Before you know it, it’ll be boarding time.
+Next time you find yourself aching for a way to pass the time before your next flight, here’s exactly what you should so that before you know it, it’ll be boarding time.

-Catch Up On Sleep
+Catch Up on Sleep

-Play A Game
+Play a Game

 Before you leave for your trip, pick up a few travel-size games for your carry on.
 These days, everything from Connect Four® to Scrabble® comes in a miniature size.
 Can’t spare space for even those?
 Download a couple new games on your phone, or get creative and invent some on the spot.
-Whether you’re counting how many pink roller bags go by or competing in a sort of travel “I Spy” or dusting off your 20 Questions skills, playing games is a sure fire way to keep your mind occupied while you wait those long hours for your flight to depart.
+Whether you’re counting how many pink roller bags go by or competing in a sort of travel “I Spy” or dusting off your 20 Questions skills, playing games is a sure-fire way to keep your mind occupied while you wait those long hours for your flight to depart.

 Research Your Destination